In this Article

 - Add, remove, and edit other users

-You may want to take the time to set up these basics now, so you don’t need to worry about it later!
+You may want to take the time to set up these basics now, so you don’t have to worry about it later!

-By the end of this section, you will have added your first selling channel and fulfillment channels.
-You won’t fully enable them until the Testing section, but you’ll go through the steps for adding them in the dashboard and learn the common connector settings.
+By the end of this section, you would have added your first selling and fulfillment channel.
+You won’t be fully enabling these integrations until the Testing section, but we will be going through the steps for adding them in the dashboard, and learning the common connector settings.